 Base Map and General Overview of Disaster Conditions in the UNJANI Campus Area

 The location map serves as a base map that provides the geospatial framework for all disaster analysis.
 The physical geography and administrative boundaries on this map indicate the campus's location relative to physical features (rivers, road networks) and political boundaries (sub-districts, villages).
 In theory, determining these boundaries is crucial for Disaster Mitigation Jurisdiction.
-Disasters do not recognize administrative boundaries; however, response and mitigation planning (e.g., spatial planning, evacuation) are legally bound by administrative boundaries, such as Cimahi City and surrounding sub-districts.
+Disasters do not recognise administrative boundaries; however, response and mitigation planning (e.g., spatial planning, evacuation) are legally bound by administrative boundaries, such as Cimahi City and surrounding sub-districts.
 From a hydrological perspective, the presence of river and drainage networks around the campus influences the potential for hydrometeorological hazards (such as flooding), which form the basis for the flood hazard map.

 Figure 1.
 Image of Location Map and Map of Areas Prone to Land Movement Disasters